 Why I’m reluctant to use the word…Fall.

 As you all know, I’m a word etymology enthusiast.
-And that is because after living in a Spanish-speaking country for almost 2 years, I realized just how much the English language is full of confusion and spells!
+That is because after living in a Spanish-speaking country for almost 2 years, I realized just how much the English language is full of confusion and spells!

-It is a language of double and sometimes triple meaning.
+English is a language of double and sometimes triple speak.
 So for me, it’s important that I know the true origin of words so that I can be aware of what I am projecting from my lips.
 Because if what we speak truly does manifest, then I believe I can influence my reality by speaking exactly what I am desiring to witness in my life.

 The definition of “fall” is an act of falling or collapsing; a sudden uncontrollable descent; to be captured or defeated.

 Old English feallan (class VII strong verb; past tense feoll, past participle feallen) “to drop from a height; fail, decay, die.”

 Sure, we can attribute this period to leaves falling from the trees, but according to the National Institute of Mental Health, humans begin to fall or feel down when daylight begins to shorten in the Fall season.
 The mood disorder attributed to this occurrence is SAD or Seasonal Affective Disorder.